 This knowledge gap stems largely from the lack of a consistent and scalable methodology to delineate intra-urban centers globally.
-Existing studies primarily rely on census data, economic surveys, and predefined statistical units (e.g., census tracts or transportation analysis zones) to identify employment \cite{griffith1981evaluating,mcdonald1987identification,mcmillen2001nonparametric,redfearn2007topography} or population subcenters \cite{li2020towards, mariani2018population}.
-While recent efforts have incorporated mobile phone or social media data to improve center detection \cite{cai2017using,yan2023new}, these data sources are often unavailable or inconsistent across countries, hindering global comparability.
-Recent initiatives, such as the European Union’s Urban Centre Database based on the Global Human Settlement Layer (GHSL) \cite{rivero2024ghs}, represent important progress in mapping urban cores worldwide.
-However, this database delineates entire agglomerations as single units rather than identifying the multiple activity centers nested within them.
-Consequently, the polycentric structures characteristic of modern metropolitan growth remain poorly captured by existing global representations or conventional proxies like population-weighted centroids \cite{lavesson2018does,mori2020common}.
+The canonical approach identifies (employment) subcenters from census data, economic surveys, and predefined statistical units (e.g., census tracts) \cite{griffith1981evaluating,mcdonald1987identification,mcmillen2001nonparametric,redfearn2007topography}, but these data are available only for a limited number of countries with detailed economic censuses.
+Mobile phone and social media data can partially compensate for this lack of coverage \cite{cai2017using,yan2023new}, yet their availability remains limited, hindering global comparability.
+Gridded population data, while globally available, primarily reflect residential distribution rather than economic activity concentration, which can diverge substantially in cities where employment centers are spatially separated from residential areas (Supplementary Fig.~1 and Supplementary Text).
+Moreover, efforts to identify urban centers based on population distribution have largely been confined to specific countries or regions \cite{liu2016polycentric,li2018did}, with few mapping exercises conducted at the global scale.
+Recently, the European Union's Urban Centre Database based on Global Human Settlement Layer (GHSL) \cite{rivero2024ghs, melchiorri2024multi} represents important progress in mapping urban cores worldwide, yet it delineates entire agglomerations as single units rather than identifying the multiple centers nested within them.
+Consequently, the polycentric structure of modern metropolitan growth remains poorly captured by existing representations.